Takeaways

 Hubspot pricing

 Hubspot has three tiers to choose from: Starter, Professional, and Enterprise.
-The Starter tier costs $45 a month, Professional $450 a month, and Enterprise $1,200 a month.
+The Starter tier costs $45 a month, the Professional tier costs $450 a month, and the Enterprise tier costs $1,200 a month.

 5. RentDynamics

-As another property manager-focused CRM service, RentDynamics is a leader in the field of real estate lead management.
+As another property manager-focused CRM service, RentDynamics is a leader in real estate lead management.
 Founded in 2012 in Utah, RentDynamics integrates with property management systems like Yardi to prepare managers for every scenario.

 RentDynamic emphasizes a clear understanding and segmentation of different aspects of the real estate business.
 Turning a prospect into a resident requires a different approach at every step of that journey, and RentDynamic helps by introducing text message marketing and collecting robust lead information.